camaraproject/IdentityAndConsentManagement/documentation/CAMARA-OIDC-profile.md

 ## Authorization using the OpenID Connect Client-Initiated Backchannel Authentication Flow (CIBA)

-The Backchannel Authentication Endpoint is used to initiate an out-of-band authentication of the end-user.
+The [Client-Initiated Backchannel Authentication (CIBA)](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html) flow is used to initiate an out-of-band authentication of the end-user.
 This is done by sending an HTTP POST message directly from the Client to the OpenID Provider's Backchannel Authentication Endpoint, using a request defined in the following subsections.

 Communication with the Backchannel Authentication Endpoint MUST utilize TLS.